OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-19.md

 ## 1 Kings 19:7

-But the angel of the Lord came back a second time and touched him, and said,
+But the angel of the Lord returned a second time, touched him, and said,
-“Arise, eat, because the journey is too long for you.”
+“Arise, eat, for the journey is too much for you.”

 ## 1 Kings 19:8

-So he arose and ate and drank,
+So he got up, ate and drank,
-and he journeyed in the strength of that food for forty days and forty nights
+and travelled in the strength of that food for forty days and forty nights
 to Horeb, the mountain of God.

 ---